munificent/craftinginterpreters/book/calls-and-functions.md

 ^code reset-frame-count (1 before, 1 after)

-The "vm.h" header needs access to ObjFunction, so we need an include:
+The "vm.h" header needs access to ObjFunction, so we add an include.

 ^code vm-include-object (2 before, 1 after)